EENCloud/EEN-CLI-Public/README.md

 ## DESCRIPTION

-The `role` command allows you to manage roles in current user's account, including listing all available roles.
+The `role` command allows you to manage roles in current user's account, including listing, adding, updating and deleting roles.

 ## COMMANDS